 |Soy protein isolate

 Protein In The NutriSystem Shake

 From the ingredients list, it appears the NutriCrush shake gets its protein primarily from a combination of these ingredients:

 - Casein (calcium caseinate)

 - Milk calcium complex

-- Sodium casinate (also a source of caseine protein)
+- Sodium caseinate (also a source of casein protein)

 - Whey solids

-I've listed the protein ingredients, in order as they appear on the label.
+I've listed the protein ingredients, in the order they appear on the label.
 In the list above, I am not sure what “whey solids” refers to.

 Protein slows down digestion and this might make people feel full longer.
-The NutriSystem shake is a combination of milk protein (caseine and whey) and soy protein.
+The NutriSystem shake is a combination of milk protein (casein and whey) and soy protein.